Tripura violence: SC agrees to hear plea challenging UAPA charges against journalists, lawyers

 Earlier this week, the state police booked 102 Twitter handles under the anti-terror law, claiming that authorities wanted to stop the spread of rumours that could disrupt peace in the state.

-On Thursday, advocate Prashant Bhushan mentioned the petition before a bench headed by Chief Justice of India NV Ramana.
+On Thursday, advocate Prashant Bhushan mentioned the petition before a three-judge bench headed by Chief Justice of India NV Ramana.

 “This is regarding incidents in Tripura and FIRs and 41 A notices issued to lawyers who went on fact finding mission, as some tweeted that Tripura is burning,” he said.

-The chief justice suggested that the petition can be heard by the High Court, but Bhushan urged him to take it up given the urgency of the case, according to Bar and Bench.
-Ramana agreed to fix a date for the hearing.
+The chief justice suggested that the petition can be heard by the High Court.
+However, Bhushan said that the petition has also challenged two provisions of the anti-terror law, which are “being misused and abused at great deal”, including the wide definition of “unlawful activities”.

+He urged Ramana to take up the matter urgently as those booked are “imminently under threat”.
+The chief justice agreed to fix a date for the hearing.

 After attacks on Hindus in Bangladesh last month, the Vishwa Hindu Parishad had organised a protest rally in Tripura on October 26, which led to violence and attacks on mosques as well as shops and homes of Muslims.